 Checks: All checks should be made payable to St. Francis School and sent to the attention of the Development Department at 11000 US Hwy 42 Goshen, KY 40026.

 The Capital Campaign is a phased comprehensive campaign that includes both bricks and mortar facility improvements and scholarship endowment.
 By phasing the campaign, we can raise funds for a project, complete it, and move on to the next project.
-This approach fits the School’s needs, as we havemultiple needs on both campuses, rather than one big $15 million building.
-Our campaign has four (4) bricks and mortar projects, two (2) of which are complete: the Goshen Gym and the expansion of the High School, and one (1) currently under construction, the Goshen Main Amp, Lobby & Theater, scheduled to open summer 2019.
+This approach fits the School’s needs, as we have multiple needs on both campuses, rather than one big $15 million building.
+Our campaign has four (4) bricks and mortar projects, three (e) of which are complete: the Goshen Gym, the expansion of the High School, and the Goshen Main Amp, Lobby & Theater.
+The final building project, the High School Wellness Center & Gym, will create on-campus athletic facilities to inspire our varsity athletes and add to the school climate.

 For any questions about the Capital Campaign, please contact Síofra Rucker, Director of Advancement.